 Writing Commons tutors work with students to improve their writing skills and develop stronger essays.

 - Drop-in hours with the coordinator of the First-Generation Student Success program to ask questions and receive help with issues like:

 Understanding your class schedule

 Signing up for academic coaching and tutoring

 A weekly newsletter to help you stay current with campus events, inform you about useful campus resources, and more.

 Supplemental Academic Advising

-OHIO First Scholars is committed to supporting the success, persistence, and engagement of Ohio University's first-generation college students by providing proactive outreach and support programs.
+Ohio University’s First-Generation Student Success program is committed to supporting the success, persistence, and engagement of Ohio University's first-generation college students by providing proactive outreach and supportive programming.